-What do you get when you divide the circumference of a jack-o-lantern by its diameter?
-Pumpkin Pi!
-This week it’s time to carve pumpkins to make Halloween jack-o-lanterns.
-Before you can turn your pumpkin into a face though, you need to scoop out the seeds.
-A pumpkin holds hundreds of goopy seeds, but bigger pumpkins don’t always have more than smaller ones.
-Some say you can tell from the ridges on the outside, which line up with the “ribs” inside: more ridges = more ribs = more seeds.
+Halloween is time to carve pumpkins into jack-o-lanterns.
+But first you need to scoop out hundreds of those goopy seeds.
+You can tell which pumpkins have more seeds from the ridges on the outside: more ridges = more seeds.
 So when you’re picking a pumpkin to carve, do a little math up front and you can spare yourself a lot of goop.

 Little kids: If you carve triangles for the 2 eyes and the nose, how many straight lines have you cut in total?
 Bonus: What if you make that nose into a hexagon instead?